Not a day goes by when you don’t read about how people hate their jobs, or people hate their boss, and how there is no work-life balance, etc.

 If you think being an entrepreneur means you have more free time- you are in for some real shock my friend.
 I have owned a business and I noticed I had to work longer hours just to make ends meet (forget about enjoying the beach).
 And I stayed up all night thinking about making money to pay my bills.
 And that did not last long.

 I have a lot of respect for Entrepreneurs – they have shaped the world.
 They have created companies and multiple jobs.
 But the cold-hard truth is not everyone is wired to be self-employed.
 Sorry to burst your bubble – that is just the reality.

 On the contrary, having a job provides you with a structured life – most people work a set number of hours a week.
 They get their weekends off.
 They can spend that time doing what they want to do on weekends.

 6. Meaning & Purpose

-Whether you are a cook at McDonald’s, a Teacher in an elementary school, a journalist at local news station, or a VP of a Software company – your job is important.
+Whether you are a cook at McDonald’s, a teacher in an elementary school, a journalist at a local news station, or a VP of a Software company – your job is important.
 Your job fulfills a purpose- it does affect someone else’s life (whether small or big).

 At the end of the day, you get paid, right?

 A part of your paycheck from being a McDonald’s employee goes to taxes.
 The government then uses that money to invest in your community (schools, roads,etc.).

 The rest of the money you spend – and because you spend that money on clothes, food, rent, travel,etc.- others benefit – they have jobs, paychecks, etc. The economy keeps moving.